Kharinaev/shell/README.md

 # shell
 ## Simulation of Shell command line for linux

-My project from 3-rd semester of CMC MSU
+My study project from 3-rd semester of CMC MSU

   You can
 - enter any command, that bash has, like ls, cd, pwd, cat etc.,